 Where Government Intersects Business

-Managing the United States Government is big business.
-Huge in fact.
-With annual procurement spending of more than $520 billion annually, the Federal Government's procurement policies and practices face intense scrutiny from the Congress, the media, and the public.
-For agency employees involved in the acquisition process, whether determining procurement requirements, managing appropriated funds, overseeing contractor performance, managing programs or projects, or negotiating and administering contracts,there has never been more pressure to get it right.
+Managing the United States government is big business--huge, in fact.
+With annual procurement spending of more than $520 billion annually, the federal government's procurement policies and practices face intense scrutiny from the Congress, the media, and the public.
+For agency employees involved in the acquisition process, whether determining procurement requirements, managing appropriated funds, overseeing contractor performance, managing programs or projects, or negotiating and administering contracts, there has never been more pressure to get it right.

-For companies' intent on selling to the Government, the complexities of doing so have never been greater.
+For companies' intent on selling to the government, the complexities of doing so have never been greater.
 With a myriad of compliance requirements and an environment of intense oversight and arms-length relations with agencies, contractors face everything from having their proposals not considered for failing to comply with complex submission instructions, to fines and penalties for violating labor law requirements, to having their contracts terminated for failing to perform as promised, to being suspended or debarred for the illegal actions of one of their employees.
 In a time when the success and health of the entire company depends upon the actions of a single employee, it is essential that companies ensure their employees understand the federal acquisition risk environment, know the rules, and execute their contractual obligations flawlessly.

 Intersection of Government Procurement Law and Business

-The School of Business brings with it the resources necessary to equip students with the essentials of business, offering more than a dozen graduate degree and doctoral program, all taught by exceptional faculty who are actively engaged in global business and cutting-edge research.
+The School of Business brings with it the resources necessary to equip students with the essentials of business, offering more than a dozen graduate and doctoral programs, all taught by exceptional faculty who are actively engaged in global business and cutting-edge research.
 The school advances the frontiers of knowledge through more than a dozen research centers and institutes, studying a full spectrum of business issues, from international trade to the science of decision making.

 Neal J. Couture, CPCM, CAE

 Director, Government Procurement Law and Business Programs